dansmyers/Simulation/Challenge-Projects/2-Bayesian_Spam_Filtering.md

 P(not spam | "you want to watch anime at my house") = P("you want to watch anime at my house" | not spam) P(not spam)
 ```

-These formulas are the numerator Bayes' Rule, where we've removed the denominator because it's the same for both classes.
+These formulas are the numerator of Bayes' Rule.
+Recall that the denominator can be ignored because it's the same for both classes.

 ### Prior Probabilities